C-TPAT, ITAR, FSMA Compliance with Visitor Management

 Organizations subject to ITAR compliance must register with the Directorate of Defense Trade Controls, follow certain import and export procedures, and screen suppliers, vendors, and subcontractors.
 The many responsibilities required for ITAR compliance also include keeping records of everyone who enters a facility – who therefore could be exposed to sensitive information.
 This is where visitor management becomes a critical compliance tool.

 ITAR compliant companies must have a documented visitor management process that verifies whether visitors are, or are not, U.S. citizens.
 Visitors may be required to sign an ITAR non-disclosure agreement (NDA) and a technology control plan (TCP) briefing.
-A compliance-friendly visitor management system can help meet all compliance requirements.
+A compliance-friendly visitor management system can help meet compliance requirements.

 C-TPAT, or the Customs-Trade Partnership Against Terrorism, is a U.S. Customs and Border Protection program that ensures the safety of all goods entering the United States.
 C-TPAT is like a TSA Pre-check for containers arriving in the U.S. from foreign suppliers.
 A voluntary program, C-PTAT holds importers responsible for implementing best practices for security across their supply chain to avoid running into any problems when products arrive at the border.

 Like ITAR compliance, C-TPAT involves several processes, but its foundation is visitor management.
 Required best practices include taking photos of all visitors, issuing ID badges and keeping records in a visitor database – exactly what a compliance-friendly visitor management system is designed to do.

 Companies in the food industry are responsible for maintaining compliance under the Food Safety Modernization Act (FSMA), consisting of seven FDA rules that set the standard for food safety practices and procedures.